Finding the right mattress can overwhelm you with brand advertisements, multiple choices, and competition in the US market.

 Recommendation

-- Brooklyn Signature Hybrid Mattress is made with foams like gel-infused TitanFlex polyfoam and has a support core of individually encased coils.
+Brooklyn Signature Hybrid Mattress is made with foams like gel-infused TitanFlex polyfoam and has a support core of individually encased coils.
 That combination is what makes it comfortable and supportive.
-For more details, you can check out our mattress review!

-Waterbed was made by Dr. Neill Arnott to help individuals with bedsores.
-They’ve got this compartment filled with water that makes you feel like you’re floating!
+The first waterbed was made by Dr. Neill Arnott to help patients suffering from bedsores.
+Named earlier as a ‘hydrostatic bed’, the beds had a compartment filled with water that makes you feel like you’re floating!
 Plus, you can adjust how the water supports your body weight while you sleep.

 Pros